cosmos/sdk-tutorials/interchain-exchange/tutorial/01-app-design.md

 In this chapter you will learn how the interchain exchange module is designed.
 The module has orderbooks, buy- and sell orders.
 First, an orderbook for a pair of token has to be created.
-After an ordebrook exists, you can create buy and sell orders for this pair of token.
+After an orderbook exists, you can create buy and sell orders for this pair of token.

 The module will make use of the Interblockchain Communication Standard [IBC](https://github.com/cosmos/ics/blob/master/ibc/2_IBC_ARCHITECTURE.md).
 With use of the IBC, the module can create orderbooks for tokens to have multiple blockchains interact and exchange their tokens.
 You will be able to create an orderbook pair with one token from one blockchain and another token from a different blockchain.
 We will call the module you create in this tutorial `ibcdex`.